kcoovi/bmi-calculator/README.md

 ## How to Run Locally

-1. Clone the repository to your local machine.
+1. Clone the repository to your local machine by opening the Terminal on Linux or Command prompt on Windows.

 ```bash
 git clone https://github.com/kcoovi/bmi-calculator.git